CDLUC3/dash/Agreements.md

 ## Policies and terms of use

 Dash will use the generic [CDL Terms of Use](http://www.cdlib.org/about/terms.html).
-With regard to other policies, we are currently developing text about data takedown policies, content guidelines, and other information that will appear on a "Policies" page of the Dash website.
-See [policies](http://cdluc3.github.io/dash/policies).
+With regard to other policies, we are currently developing text about data takedown policies, content guidelines, and other information that will appear on a [Policies page](https://dash.ucop.edu/xtf/search?smode=policiesPage) on the Dash website.